-Unless the context otherwise requires, all references in this section to the "Company," "Biote," "we," "us," or "our" refer to the business of the "BioTE Companies" prior to the business combination and to biote Corp. and its subsidiaries from and following the Business Combination in the present tense.
+Unless the context otherwise requires, all references in this section to the "Company," "Biote," "we," "us", or "our" refer to the business of the "BioTE Companies" prior to the business combination and to biote Corp. and its subsidiaries from and following the Business Combination in the present tense.
 Throughout this section, unless otherwise noted, "Holdings" refers to BioTE Holdings, LLC and its consolidated subsidiaries.

 The following discussion and analysis provides information that management believes is relevant to an assessment and understanding of our consolidated results of operations and financial condition.
-You should read this discussion and analysis in conjunction with the accompanying consolidated financial statements and notes thereto included elsewhere in this registration statement.
-Certain amounts may not foot due to rounding.
-This discussion and analysis contains forward-looking statements and involves numerous risks and uncertainties, including, but not limited to, those described under the sections entitled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" included elsewhere in this registration statement.
-We assume no obligation to update any of these forward-looking statements except as required by law.
+You should read this discussion and analysis in conjunction with the accompanying consolidated financial statements and notes thereto included elsewhere in this Annual Report on Form 10-K. Certain amounts may not foot due to rounding.
+This discussion and analysis contains forward-looking statements and involves numerous risks and uncertainties, including, but not limited to, those described under the sections entitled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" included elsewhere in this Annual Report on Form 10-K. We assume no obligation to update any of these forward-looking statements except as required by law.
 Actual results may differ materially from those contained in any forward-looking statements.